 Are You an Investor?
 You Could Get Up to $250 Onboard Credit

-All the major cruise lines are public companies, including Norwegian.
+Most of the major cruise lines are actually part of larger public companies, including Norwegian.
 That means you can actually own a stake in the ship that you sail.
 Shares of the company trade under the ticker “NCLH”.
-For those owning at least 100 shares at the time of sailing, then you are eligible for a shareholder benefit.
+And for those owning at least 100 shares at the time of sailing, then you are eligible for a shareholder benefit.

 The amount of the benefit depends on the length of your cruise, and is currently set as follows: